workleap/wl-idp-docs-hub/docs/default.md

 layout: page
 ---

-# Workleap Frontend Internal Developer Platform (IDP)
+# Workleap Frontend Platform

-Welcome to the documentation hub for Workleap Frontend IDP libraries.
-On this site, you'll discover a variety of libraries that collectively constitutes the internal developer platform for creating frontend applications on the Workleap platform.
+Welcome to the documentation hub for Workleap Frontend libraries.
+On this site, you'll discover a variety of libraries that collectively constitutes the developer platform for creating frontend applications at Workleap.

 ![](/static/workleap-bg.png)